 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 The Door County Zoning Ordinance contains strong zoning ordinances protecting bird habitat.
 Chapter 2 is dedicated to wetland zoning and natural areas while Chapter 5 is dedicated to woodlands.
 These chapters outline specific goals while highlighting the importance of preservation and enhancement of these areas.
+Chapter 12 is dedicated to Park ordinances and includes a leash law.
 These goals directly give legal protection to wildlife, such as birds, through habitat management and natural resource guidelines.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 The Door County Invasive Species Team (DCIST) is a group of natural resource professionals and interested members of the public concerned with preserving Door County's natural environment.
 DCIST seeks to halt the invasion of exotic non-native plants by empowering citizens with the education, the tools and the skills necessary to control invasive species.
 Their website gives in-depth information from a newsletter to invasive species laws.
 The site also gives detailed information on removing invasive species and planting native species that are specified for a wide variety of recreational activities, including birding.
-The DCIST conducts a series of hikes and invasive species removal workshops to help educate the public and disseminate information during the summer.
-Also DCIST sets up informational booths with natural resources professionals at the Gibralter School Earth Day Fair and Sustainable Living Fair; both were held annually.
+Typically, the DCIST conducts a series of hikes and invasive species removal workshops to help educate the public and disseminate information during the summer.
+The DCIST team will also set up informational booths with natural resources professionals at the Gibraltar School Earth Day Fair and Sustainable Living Fair; both are normally held annually but were not in 2021 due to COVID-19.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.